Sung-Bong-Kang/hGMNet/README.md

 # Automatic pipeline of microbiome PheWAS for the discovery of host-microbe interaction networks --BETA Versions
 ## hGMNet : host Genetics and Microbe interaction Networks

- The assay, which proceeds to measure changes in microbe abundance according to a single genotype, does not take into account the interactions of bacteria and genetics.
+ The assay which proceeds to measure changes in microbe abundance according to a single genotype, does not take into account the interactions of bacteria and genetics.

  Therefore, we have created a tool to discover new host genetics and microbe interaction networks using microbiome PheWAS.